YukinoKoh/project-management/README.md

 This is a project manager app, based on  based on [Django](https://docs.djangoproject.com/en/2.2/).

-You can test the sample at [https://django-project-manager.appspot.com](https://django-project-manager.appspot.com), with admin:adminy and password:password.
+You can test the at [Sample page](https://django-project-manager.appspot.com/admin), with admin:adminy and password:password.

 ## For who?
-If you are looking for simple task management tool that can share the project issues and related tasks, this is for you.
+If you are looking for simple task management tools that can share the project issues and related tasks, this is for you.

 ## How to test locally?
 1. Modify some param in `mysite/settings.py`